aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to EXCEL in C++ Applications" h2="Convert CGM to EXCEL in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Converting CGM to EXCEL in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export CGM to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to EXCEL.
+Converting CGM to EXCEL in C++ is a simple two step process that can be accomplished with the help of [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries.
+The first step involves exporting CGM to XLSX using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
+This library provides a wide range of features to help you convert CGM to XLSX quickly and easily.
+Once the CGM file has been converted to XLSX, the second step involves using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API to convert XLSX to EXCEL.
+This library provides a comprehensive set of features to help you manipulate and manage spreadsheets in a variety of ways.
+With the help of these two libraries, you can easily and quickly convert CGM to EXCEL in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}